Roamly logo

 National parks that attract the most car & RV campers

 The National Park System, the crown jewels of outdoor recreation sites in the U.S., saw fewer visitors in the spring and summer of 2020 due to public health restrictions that closed or reduced capacity at many parks.
-But when those restrictions were dialed back, parks emerged as an appealing, safe destination.
-In the outdoors, people who were eager to travel could get away from home while minimizing the risk of contracting or transmitting the coronavirus.
 According to research from Kampgrounds of America (KOA), the number of households who identify as active campers grew by 3.8 million in 2020.

 Visitation numbers for the National Park System also bear out the long-term increases in the popularity of outdoor recreation.
 In 1979, the total number of recreation visitors to national parks was around 205 million, but visitation had climbed to 327 million in 2019, just before 2020’s COVID-induced dip.
 Overnight stays by car and RV campers had actually trended downward for much of the last four decades, but increased significantly in the few years before 2020.
 After dropping from a high of 9.5 million in 1981 to lows around 6.2 million in 2013, overnight stays rebounded to top 7 million in each of the five years prior to the start of the pandemic.